gavinlyonsrepo/RpiMotorLib/Documentation/Nema11DRV8825.md

 that is common on several bipolar motors but you should check your motor connections to be sure they are correct.

-Connect 5 GPIO pins to MS1, MS2, MS3, STEP and DIR.
+Connect 5 GPIO pins to MS0, MS1, MS2, STEP and DIR.
-NOTE in this figure MS1 and MS3 are not connected.
+NOTE in this figure MS pins are not connected.

-Connect pi gnd to DRV8825 at GND
+Connect pi gnd to DRV8825 at GND.
-Connect Reset and sleep together and to pi 5V
+Connect Reset and sleep together and to pi 5V.

 Note that there is an additional component not shown , in this circuit.
 This is essential to decouple the power supply.
 Any value from 47uf up will suffice, try and mount the capacitor as close to the DRV8825 VMOT and GND pins as possible.
 Connect up capacitor and Motor leads

 Advisable to carry out a DRV8825 Current Adjustment before using motor see info links at top of section.

 Also do not disconnect motor when in operation, as it will damage controller.